-Celebrate our youngest artists or those of us who can’t draw a straight line with a ruler.
+- Celebrate our youngest artists or those of us who can’t draw a straight line with a ruler.
 Our beloved scribblers.
 By adding eyes to any scribble, you make a simple scribble come to life.
-This link is an example of sticker eyes.
-[DISCLAIMER?]
-We do not have any stake or receive any monetary deposit from this link.
-We are not affiliated with Amazon or the seller of this product. [https://www.amazon.com/dp/1951287355]
+This link is an example of sticker eyes. [https://amzn.to/47t469s ]

 27th – Happy Birthday Quentin Tarantino!

 - Every 4th Wednesday in March is a great day to come together and give to the Red Cross, which helps support urgent humanitarian needs.
 This would be a great day to run a fundraising event.
 If you want to look at your local charities instead of the Red Cross, today is a great day for that.